singularityhub/singularity-compose-simple/README.md

 Generally, each section in the yaml file corresponds with a container instance to be run, and each container instance is matched to a folder in the present working directory.
-For example, if I give instruction to build an [nginx](nginx) instance from a [Singularity.nginx](nginx/Singularity.nginx) file, I should have the following in my singularity-compose:
+For example, if I give instruction to build an `nginx` instance from a `nginx/Singularity.nginx` file, I should have the following in my singularity-compose:

 ```